+You’ll find fascinating military heritage here too.
 The heritage-listed aerodrome was one of the largest Royal Australian Air Force training bases in World War II.
 A collection of military aircraft is in the Evans Head Memorial Aerodrome Heritage Aviation Museum and you can explore the history further at Evans Head Living Museum.

 Getting there & where to stay